selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 The Admin Terminal is a **separate application** from the storefront with its own login, layout, routing, and access control.
 Never accessible from the public storefront.

 **Single role: ADMIN** — full access to all sections.
 Admin = booster.
 No partial-access roles.

+**Admin auth:** Uses manual bcrypt + JWT authentication (not Supabase Auth).
+Admin credentials live in the `admin_users` table.
+On successful login + 2FA, the backend issues a signed JWT with `role: "admin"`.
+Every `/admin/*` route verifies this JWT server-side.
+This runs in the same single Supabase project as the storefront — no separate project needed.

 ### 10.1 Admin Design System